YacineOuhrouche/Circuits_Repo/Computer_System/README.md

 Welcome to the **Computer Systems** repository! 🎉
 This collection demonstrates various concepts and projects related to **Computer Systems**, including **processor design**, **memory systems**, **instruction set architectures (ISA)**, and more.
 The aim is to help understand the fundamental components that make up modern computing systems.

-Each folder contains:

-✅ A brief explanation of the concept or circuit
-✅ Diagrams and illustrations
-✅ Simulation or practical implementation (where applicable)

 ---